 A perched water table is a band of saturated, gravity-resistant water that sits above the boundary between a fine potting medium and a coarser layer below it.
-The zone is real.
-What is contested is whether a discrete bottom drainage layer is universally harmful, universally pointless, or substrate-dependent.
+The zone is real; what is contested is what a discrete bottom drainage layer does to it.
 A 2025 peer-reviewed study by Avery Rowe in PLOS ONE settles that: the effect depends on what the rest of the pot holds.
-This article explains the mechanism, names the three different practices people lump together under “drainage layer”, and walks through how the perched zone behaves across substrates and pot materials.

 TL;DR